SESARLab/mfh-dl-performace-testing/thesis.md

 Especially for small to mid organizations, Data Lake platforms run data extraction for analytical and business purposes, consisting of a few concurrent requests, often triggering batch jobs that run from hours to days.

 The performance testing was intended to run against each database HTTP API.
-Sadly, [Apache Hive](https://hive.apache.org/) doesn't expose a set of REST API to interact with, similarly to other more recent platforms.
+Sadly, [Apache Hive](https://hive.apache.org/) doesn't expose a set of REST API to interact with, contrary to other more recent platforms.
 Instead, a client is forced to use Hive JDBC drivers or Hive Thrift drivers to perform TCP connections.
 To work around this problem, I decided to write an application that works as an HTTP layer on top of [Javascript Hive driver](https://www.npmjs.com/package/hive-driver), so that a client can execute Hive SQL statements via HTTP.
 The application code is hosted on SESAR Lab Github's organization: [https://github.com/SESARLab/hive-http-proxy](https://github.com/SESARLab/hive-http-proxy).